emmgfx/viciana.me/content/posts/2024-08-11-the-technology-behind-stadiaffinity.md

 # Total coincidence: 15
 ```

-But what we do with this information?
+But what do we do with this information?
 Look the following diagrams.
 The two diagrams starts with the same three games and the same average rating.
 The first one shows an scenario where the same three users rated the games, and the second one shows a parallel scenario where the other users doesn't rated the same games.

 ![Diagram 1](/post_images/stadiaffinity-diagram-1.png)
 ![Diagram 2](/post_images/stadiaffinity-diagram-2.png)